 Outside of my work with the Jewish community, I am the founder of the #ActuallyAutistic Coach, an educational consultancy for autistic adults and the general public.

-I’m the Co-Founder and Lead Trainer of the Autistic Peer Support Coach Collective, an international organization of autistic peer-support coaches dedicated to supporting fellow autistic adults from a neuro-affirming perspective.
+I’m the Co-Founder and Lead Trainer of the Autistic Peer Support Coaching Collective, an international organization of autistic peer-support coaches dedicated to supporting fellow autistic adults from a neuro-affirming perspective.
 Our mission is to foster environments where autistic humans can thrive in community with other autistic humans and support ourselves from within the community.

 Additionally, I am an Autism Coach with the APCA, the only professional organization of autism life coaches in the United States.